 • No live data access.
 Generic AI can't query your marketing data warehouse, so every answer requires manual data exports.

-• No context retention.
-It doesn't know your attribution model, channel taxonomy, or campaign naming conventions.
+• No business context.
+It doesn't know your attribution model, channel taxonomy, or campaign naming conventions — and has no way to look them up.

 • No governance enforcement.
 It can't apply your data quality rules or validate that calculations match your internal definitions.

 • No historical continuity.
-When a platform changes its API or a metric gets redefined, generic AI has no way to reconcile historical data.
+When a platform changes its API or a metric gets redefined, there's no abstraction layer underneath to reconcile historical data — and generic AI has no way to build one.

 Marketing operations teams need AI that understands their specific data landscape.
-That's what custom Claude skills provide.
+That's what custom Claude Agent Skills provide.

-What Makes Claude Code Different for Marketing Teams
+What Makes the Agent Skills Stack Different for Marketing Teams

-• Query your marketing data warehouse directly using natural language
+• Query your marketing data warehouse through an MCP server, using natural language

 • Apply business logic and attribution rules consistently across all queries